Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 NOTE: A multi-instance ServiceControl installation can be complex to maintain.
 Before splitting ServiceControl, it is recommended to follow the capacity planning guides described in the [ServiceControl Capacity Planning](/servicecontrol/capacity-and-planning.md) documentation.

-Audit message processing can become a performance challenge due to high message throughput when running NServiceBus systems at a scale.
-Multi-instance deployment helps mitigate that problem by enabling audit data sharding between a group of ServiceControl instances.
+Audit message processing can become a performance challenge due to high message throughput when running NServiceBus systems at scale.
+Multi-instance deployment helps mitigate this problem by enabling audit data sharding between a group of ServiceControl instances.

-ServiceControl multi-instance deployments should be considered in scenarios when the audit message load in continuously high and too big for a single instance to handle.
-In a message-based system, the audit queue, in contrast to the error queue, is the one with the most load as every single message is forwarded there for the auditing purposes.
-ServiceControl ingests the messages available in the audit queue and aggregates them for querying and analysis within [ServiceInsight](/serviceinsight/).
+ServiceControl multi-instance deployments should be considered in scenarios when the audit message load is continuously high and too big for a single instance to handle.
+In a message-based system, the audit queue, in contrast to the error queue, is the one with the most load as every single message is forwarded to it for auditing purposes.
+ServiceControl ingests the messages in the audit queue and aggregates them for querying and analysis within [ServiceInsight](/serviceinsight/).

-Aggregating the data for querying and analysis takes considerable resources regarding CPU, memory, disk IO, as well as the queuing system.
+Aggregating the data for querying and analysis takes considerable resources, such as CPU, memory, disk I/O, as well as the queuing system.
 Under high load, a single instance might not be able to keep up with indexing the data, and the audit queue length might start to increase.
 If the load spikes only occasionally, this may not be a problem since ServiceControl will eventually catch up processing the incoming audit messages.
 If the load is continuously high, however, multiple instances of ServiceControl may be needed to cope with it.

 ## Overview

 Multi-instance deployments consist of at least two ServiceControl instances.
-In such a setup there is a single designated instance - a master responsible for processing error messages and optionally audit messages.
+In this scenario, there is a single designated instance, a _master_  instance, responsible for processing error messages and optionally audit messages.
 All other existing ServiceControl instances are slaves responsible **only** for processing audit messages.

 It is only the master instance that handles the external API requests (from [ServicePulse](/servicepulse/) or [ServiceInsight](/serviceinsight/)).
 Master is the only party communicating with slave instances directly for query execution.